rA9stuff/LeetDown/README.md

 * How to fix ***this app is damaged and can't be opened*** error?

-- Drag and drop `leetdown.app` to your `/Applications` folder then type the command below to terminal:
+- Drag and drop `LeetDown.app` to your `/Applications` folder then type the command below to terminal:

-`xattr -cr /Applications/leetdown.app`
+`xattr -cr /Applications/LeetDown.app`

 ![alt text](https://i.imgur.com/iLALEGc.png)